 - Expressive Music Therapist

 - Community Music Therapist

 - Music Therapist, Public School System

-In 2016, there was an estimated number of 19,200 jobs in the United States for Music Therapist.
+In the United States, there were 19,200 jobs for Music Therapist in 2016.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Music Therapist by 2026.
-There will be an estimated 1,200 positions for Music Therapist per year.
+The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Music Therapist are Alaska, Colorado, and Washington.
 Watch out if you plan on working in Alabama, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

 Salary for a Music Therapist

 The average yearly salary of a Music Therapist ranges between $29,590 and $77,050.